Ethereum price predictions: what will ETH be worth?

-Ethereum has been touted as Bitcoin’s successor and there was a time not too long ago where it looked like it might even beat its main rival.
-In this article, we’ll take a look at what has happened over the last few months, and then we’ll see about some ethereum price predictions.
+Ethereum has been touted as Bitcoin’s successor and there was a time not too long ago when it looked like it might even beat its main rival.
+In this article, we will look at what has happened over the past few months, and then we will see about some Ethereum price predictions.

 However, things were soon about to come crashing down to earth.
-The great crypto day crash of 19 May sent a shock through ETH’s price.
+The great crypto day crash of 19 May sent a shockwave through ETH’s price.